O JARGON BUSTER

 -

-At each event, the points scored by the members of each club are
+each event, the points scored by the members of each

-The clubs are then ranked in order of their scores.
+then ranked in order of their scores.
+Finally,

-Finally, South-East League points are allocated to the clubs based on
+South-East League points are allocated to the clubs

 Anyone completing any course at any South-East League